jessicawyz/tp/docs/UserGuide.md

 * Prefixes for parameters need to have a space before the `-`. <br>
 e.g. `add -name Xiao Ming -address 13, Computing Dr, 117417 -email xiaoming@email.com -phone 88888888 -subject Math` is valid, but `add-name Xiao Ming-address 13, Computing Dr, 117417-email xiaoming@email.com-phone 88888888-subject Math` is not.
 * All id inputs in commands labelled `{ID}` can omit any leading 0s.<br>
-e.g. `1`, `01`, `000000001` are all valid id inputs for the id `#000001`
+e.g. `1`, `01`, `000000001` are all valid id inputs for the id `#000001` as leading 0s are ignored.

 * All `{ID}` are by default a positive integer of maximum *6 digits* excluding leading 0s.
 Any ID that exceeds a positive 6 digit integer number (e.g. 1234567) may cause errors.
-However, 000000001 is still a valid ID as leading 0s are ignored.
+However, 000000999999 is still a valid ID.

 * The maximum number of students that can be stored in TuteeTally is 999999.